 work – job

 We have to understand how Cambridge actually make the IELTS reading tests in order to be successful.
 The people who write the tests take a piece of writing and they then use paraphrasing and synonyms to make many of the questions.
 Therefore if you don’t understand this, it is like walking in the dark with no lights.
 Understand it and suddenly your world becomes brighter.

 The table below shows just some examples from an IELTS reading paper.
 As you can see, paraphrasing and synonyms are used in many of the questions and if you were looking for words that exactly match those in the text you wouldn’t find them.
 Instead be aware that you are looking for meaning; not words.

 As you have probably already guessed from the passage above, the main problem is students trying to match words in the question with exactly the same words in the reading text.
-Instead you should be look for words that means the same thing i.e. paraphrases and synonyms.
+Instead, you should be looking for words that mean the same thing i.e. paraphrases and synonyms.

 Another common problem is not reading the instructions properly and then writing too many words or not writing the same words as in the reading text, as discussed above.

 Finally, students often start reading the text before the question.
 This is confusing for most people and wastes time.
 Read the questions first.